ccpu/storybook-addon-playwright/README.md

 The following custom methods has been added to the playwright page:

+- clearInput,
+- mouseDownOnSelector
+- mouseMoveToSelector
 - setSelectorSize
 - scrollSelector
 - dragDropSelector
 - takeScreenshot
 - takeScreenshotOptions

+### clearInput

+This method fetches an element with `selector`, waits for actionability checks, focuses the element, clear it and triggers an input event.

+### mouseDownOnSelector

+This method fetches an element with `selector`, and perform mousedown on the center of selector.

+### mouseMoveToSelector

+This method fetches an element with `selector`, and move the mouse to center of selector.

 ### setSelectorSize